wangyipengw1p/VHDL-Xgen/README.md

 ```
 vxgen clear {-f <folder>}
 ```
 The tool till generate log and some mark commented at the first line of each file.
 Clear them using this command.
-Note that after this command the behaviour of the tool is not guaranteed.
-So make sure that you finish the creation process before running this command.
+Note that **after this command, the behaviour of vxgen is not predictable.** So make sure that you finish the creation process before running this command.

 ### Version
 ```